 If you’ve got a major surgery coming up, especially if that surgery affects your lower leg, your doctor may recommend wearing compression stockings after surgery to help boost your recovery.
-In fact, graduated compression stockings offer six distinct benefits for post-surgery patients, from reducing swelling to protecting against DVT.
+In fact, graduated compression stockings offer four distinct benefits for post-surgery patients, from reducing swelling to protecting against DVT.

-A caveat before we break down these six advantages: No matter how beneficial compression stockings are, you should not wear them after surgery without the explicit instruction of your doctor.
+A caveat before we break down these four advantages: No matter how beneficial compression stockings are, you should not wear them after surgery without the explicit instruction of your doctor.
 If you think you might benefit from wearing compression stockings after surgery, but your doctor hasn’t prescribed them, talk to them before you decide to get yourself some.

 2. Reduces Swelling

 Some level of swelling is common and even expected after surgery.
 However, extreme swelling is not, and it can hamper your recovery and even lead to complications.
 Wearing compression stockings after surgery helps reduce swelling because the specially woven fabric does not allow your skin to expand, forcing the fluid to dissipate instead of settling in one place and causing swelling.
 For best results, compression stockings should be donned before you have a chance to swell very much, usually in the early morning right when you wake up.
 However, if your doctor instructs you to wear your compression stockings at any other time (such as during sleep), follow their rules first and foremost.